Methane: Abbreviations

+Safety

+Methane is an asphyxiant gas, meaning that it is non-toxic and the primary health hazard is displacement of oxygen in high enough concentrations, potentially causing death by asphyxiation.
+No systemic toxicity has been detected at 5% concentration in air.

-Methane is extremely flammable and may form explosive mixtures with air.
+Methane is an extremely flammable gas at normal ambient temperature.
+It may form explosive mixtures with air.
 Methane gas explosions are responsible for many deadly mining disasters.
 A methane gas explosion was the cause of the Upper Big Branch coal mine disaster in West Virginia on April 5, 2010, killing 29.
 Natural gas accidental release has also been a major focus in the field of safety engineering, due to past accidental releases that concluded in the formation of jet fire disasters.